honeynet/droidbot/README.md

 ## How to install

-Clone this repo and intall with `pip`:
+Clone this repo and install with `pip`:

 ```shell
 git clone https://github.com/honeynet/droidbot.git